JunboShen/project3-reinforcement/README.md

-# WashU CSE517A Intro. to AI, reinforcement learning project
+# WashU CSE517A Intro. to AI

+reinforcement learning project

 The same one as UCB CS188